MLHale/GenCyber-web-content/day3/day3-url-analysis.md

 Most Phishing attacks start with a specially-crafted URL.
 When clicked on, phishing URLs take you to fake websites, download malware or prompt for credentials.

 A URL is an acronym for Uniform Resource Locator.
 It is a standard format for locating web resources on the Internet.
-Most Internet users refer it as the "address for a website".
+Most Internet users refer to it as the "address for a website".
 For example, http://www.amazon.com.
 News story URLs like this one: http://www.cnn.com/2016/07/06/health/juno-jupiter-nasa/index.html are often much longer.
 On social media sites we are used to seeing short URLs like this one: http://cnn.it/29lG6OK or links on shopping sites: https://amzn.com/0132390779.
 Even emails are often filled with URLs that senders want us to click on.
 URLs also give us access to our bank accounts, tax filing, healthcare, billing, and many government services.
 While all Internet users use it everyday, very few are confident in their abilities to read a URL, much less understand what might happen if clicked on.
 Let's change that.
 A vigilant, trained and aware human user is a critical layer of defense against threats both internal and external.
 Even if malicious URLs and Emails get past spam filters and anti-virus software, a human user can catch it.
 Such a defensive strategy is common in secure system designs.
 It is a *cyber security first principle* called `Layering.`

-> __Layering__: Cyber security uses multiple layers of defense or protecting information.
-If one layer is defeated the next layer should catch it.

 [Top](#table-of-contents)